 The Ice at the End of the World, my new book, is being published by Random House and chronicles 150 years of exploration and investigation on the Greenland ice sheet.
 The book was conceived as a story about ice and the process of scientific discovery; it aims to explain how the work in Greenland, aided by an evolving array of technological tools, has led us to a profound understanding of our current climate crisis.
 In truth, I like to think the book might be more than that.
 The story of Greenland’s ice sheet—the world’s largest laboratory—includes hair-raising tales of adventure and frostbite; a cast of characters who suffered misery on an almost unimaginable level; and a number of scientists who perceived in the ice a method to decipher clues to the ancient and future earth.
 It’s a human saga, in other words, as well as an epic of nature.

-The great pleasure of practicing journalism is that it allows those of us who are shy but curious to interview strangers and seek answers to some of the world’s most complex questions.
 For my books and magazine stories, I get out into the field as much as I can.
 In researching Bell Labs, I dug through corporate archives for many years and travelled all over the country to amass hundreds of hours of interviews with the scientists and engineers who worked at the laboratory.
 For the Greenland book, I travelled to the island six times and interviewed scientists in Europe and around the United States, again compiling hundreds of hours of interviews.
 In the Arctic, I slept by calving glaciers, drank from meltwater streams, joined with NASA teams measuring the ice sheet, and cruised through iceberg-strewn waters in the strange light of Arctic midnight.
 One of my hopes is that this book helps readers experience at least some of what I encountered—the grace and wonder, and the increasing fragility, of the far frozen north.

 “Penetrating and engrossing . . . a captivating, essential book to add to the necessarily burgeoning literature on global warming.”